Holek/steam-friends-countries/README.md

     * "THE BEER-WARE LICENSE" (Revision 1):
     * <holek@derpymail.org> wrote this file.
 As long as you retain this notice you
     * can do whatever you want with this stuff.
 If we meet some day, and you think
-    * this stuff is worth it, you can buy me a beer in return Poul-Henning Kamp
+    * this stuff is worth it, you can buy me a beer in return -- Mike Połtyn
     * ----------------------------------------------------------------------------